anushdaivat7/TalentAi/DEPLOYMENT.md

 ## 4. Sandbox link (required by the submission portal)

 The spec requires a hosted environment that runs your ranker on a small sample.

-### Option A — Hugging Face Spaces (Docker)
-1. Create a new **Docker** Space.
-2. Push this repo; add a top-level `Dockerfile` that runs the backend and serves a minimal upload form, or reuse `backend/Dockerfile`.
-3. Expose `POST /api/submission/generate` so reviewers can rank a sample.

 ### Option B — Google Colab
 A single notebook that: